AntonioConsiglio/ComputerVisionApp/README.md

 # ComputerVisionApp
-Computer Vision App for pattern recognition
+Computer Vision App for pattern recognition using PyQt5 and OpenCV